4 Takeaways From The South Carolina Democratic Debate

 South Carolina is a must-win for the former vice president after disappointing finishes in Iowa, New Hampshire and Nevada.
 He came into the debate with a game plan and executed it the best he could.

 Biden recognized that his two biggest threats to victory in South Carolina are Bernie Sanders and businessman Tom Steyer — and he went right after them.
-He landed a punch on Steyer on his ownership of a private prison in South Carolina, and Sanders was so muddied not just by Biden but the rest of the candidates, that it helped Biden.
+He landed a punch on Steyer on his ownership of a private prison in South Carolina, and Sanders was so muddied, not just by Biden but the rest of the candidates, that it helped Biden.

-There was an urgency to Biden Tuesday night, because this state could be his last stand.
-Asked if he doesn't win South Carolina, would he continue on, Biden responded, "I will win South Carolina."
+There was an urgency to Biden on Tuesday night, because this state could be his last stand.
+Asked whether he would continue on if he doesn't win South Carolina, Biden responded, "I will win South Carolina."

 2. Sanders is the man to beat, and he took the heat